survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 # Eliminating Unused CSS

 Frameworks like [Bootstrap](https://getbootstrap.com/) tend to come with a lot of CSS.
 Often you use only a small part of it.
-Normally, you bundle even the unused CSS.
+Typically, you bundle even the unused CSS.
 It is possible, however, to eliminate the portions you aren't using.

 [PurifyCSS](https://github.com/purifycss/purifycss) is a tool that can achieve this by analyzing files.
 It walks through your code and figures out which CSS classes are being used.
-This is enough information for it to strip unused CSS from your project.
-It also works with single page applications.
+Often there is enough information for it to strip unused CSS from your project.
+It also works with single page applications to an extent.

 ## Setting Up Pure.css